omahs/golem-docs/docs/Ncreators/javascript/examples/demands.md

 /**
  * Example demonstrating how to use the predefined filter `whiteListProposalIdsFilter`,
- * which only allows offers from a provider whose id is in the array */
+ * which only allows offers from a provider whose ID is in the array */

 const whiteListIds = [